shuffle-project/melvin/README.md

 Minimum system requirements to run Melvin and ASR processing.

-- Storage: X MB/hour for a video containing a screen recording and a speaker video.
+- Storage: 1 GB/hour per video
 - RAM: 16GB
 - GPU: We recommend a GPU with 16GB VRAM.
 CPU can be used for ASR, but is significantly slower.
 See our [ASR service](https://github.com/shuffle-project/melvin-asr) for more information.
 - CPU: Melvin uses ffmpeg to convert videos.
 Having multiple CPU cores available increases processing speed, particularly for long videos with high resolution.